 In this article, we will show you the step-by-step approach to creating a new project in SSRS with an example.
 SSRS can extract data from both the relational and multidimensional data sources to generate a report.

-Creating a New Project in SSRS
+How to Create a New Project in SSRS

-Please select New and then select the New Project… option for creating new SSRS Project
+Please select New and then select the New Project… option for creating a new SQL Server Reporting Service Project

-Click Ok to finish creating New SQL Server Reporting Service project.
-Now if you look at the solution Explorer, you can understand the solution name and project name.
+Click Ok to finish creating a New SSRS project.
+Now, if you look at the Solution Explorer, you can understand the solution name and project name.

 From the above screenshot, you can observe that we have three folders under the newly created SSRS New project

 - Shared Data Source: If you want to share the same data source for multiple reports, report models, and subscriptions, then we have to create a shared data source.
 Please refer to the Shared Data Source article to understand the Data Source configurations.